PritePatharapon/KSQLDB-Workshop/README.md

   <img src="Image/ksql.svg" width="400"/>
 </p>

-ksqlDB allows us to read, filter, transform, or otherwise process streams and tables of events, which are backed by Kafka topics.
+<p align="center"> <small><em> ksqlDB allows us to read, filter, transform, or otherwise process streams and tables of events, which are backed by Kafka topics.
 We can also join streams and/or tables to meet the needs of our application.
 And we can do all of this using familiar SQL syntax.
+ </em></small> </p>

 ---